 Mambo is a genre of Cuban dance music

-It was pioneered by the charanga Arcaño y sus Maravillas in the late 1930s.
-Later it was popularized in the big band style of Pérez Prado.
+The charanga Arcaño y sus Maravillas pioneered it in the late 1930s.
+Later Pérez Prado popularized it in a big band style.
 Mambo originated as a syncopated form of the Danzón, with a final, improvised Montuno section typical of Son Cubano.
-These improvised Montuno sections became the essence of the genre when it was played by swing and jazz big bands.
+Improvised Montuno sections are the essence of the genre when it is played by swing and jazz big bands.
 By the late 1940s and early 1950s, Mambo had become a “dance craze” in the United States and its associated dance music took over the East Coast thanks to Pérez Prado, Tito Puente, Tito Rodríguez and others.

 Other Essential Latin Drum Set Beats: 1.
 Cha Cha 2.
 Bossa Nova 4.
 Salsa Cascara 5.
 Salsa Campana 6.
 Samba 7.
 Songo 8.
 Bembe 9.
 Conga and Mozambique 10.
 Beguine, Bomba, Bolero, Guaguanco, Merengue and Rumba 11.
 Calypso, Soca, Reggae and Ska